dancebunny98/zapret2/docs/manual.en.md

 `badsum` has been moved to reconstruction because TCP and UDP checksums are calculated based on the entire IP packet.
 The checksum includes elements from the IP/IPv6 header, the entire TCP header, and the payload itself.
-Therefore, it is impossible to guaranteed a corrupted checksum by looking at individual parts alone.
+Therefore, it is impossible to guarantee a corrupted checksum by looking at individual parts alone.
 No matter what value you input, there is a small probability (1/65536) that it will happen to be valid.

 The packet is formed based on the L3 header, then the L4 header (TCP,UDP,ICMP, if present) is appended, followed by the payload.